Multi-purpose stadium and sports precinct

-The new Perth Stadium, with 60,000 seats and provision for future expansion to 70,000 seats, will be the third biggest stadium in Australia.
+The new Perth Stadium, with 60,000 seats and provision for future expansion to 70,000 seats, is the third biggest stadium in Australia.

-The budget for the project is A$902.4m ($737m), which includes A$820.7m for the stadium and A$81.7m for the sports precinct.
-An additional budget for transport infrastructure costs of A$358m, as well as A$16m for project management, is also appropriated.
+The budget for the project is A$902.4m ($737m), which included A$820.7m for the stadium and A$81.7m for the sports precinct.
+An additional budget for transport infrastructure costs of A$358m, as well as A$16m ($12m) for project management, was also appropriated.

 New Perth stadium design